 - If you are working with recombinant DNA or bio-hazardous material in animals, submit an IBC protocol application simultaneously to minimize delays.

-After your protocol is approved, the principal investigator must:
+After a protocol is approved, the principal investigator must:

-- Submit an amendment in Topaz Elements and receive approval before making any changes to an approved animal use protocol.
+- Submit an Amendment in Topaz and receive approval before making any changes to an approved animal use protocol.

 - Submit an Unanticipated Event Form if an incident occurs that is not listed on your approved protocol.
 For any issue of health or welfare of the animal, contact the Institutional Veterinarian or other veterinary staff member.